California State Route 44: Route description

 After running through one-way pairs through Downtown Redding, SR 44 departs SR 273 onto Tehama Street.
 After a few blocks, it becomes a freeway as it crosses I-5 and changes back to a two-lane highway at the Redding city limits.
 Heading eastward, Route 44 passes through a number of small, rural communities (Palo Cedro, Millville, Shingletown, to name a few) before it reaches the north-west entrance to Lassen National Park and the southern Cascades.
 After this, the only community it passes through is Old Station, which is also the only location for travel services until Susanville.

 From the Park entrance, Route 44 joins the Volcanic Legacy Scenic Byway.
 Route 44 is part of a circular portion of the Scenic Byway, so at the junction with Route 89, the Byway continues along both 89 to the north and on 44 to the east.
 When Route 44 reaches its terminus at Route 36, the byway heads southwest to continue its circular path.

 Between the Route 89 intersection and Route 36 is only one rest area, called Bogard.

 SR 44 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 44 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.

+History

+The former version of SR 44 briefly existed in 1934 before it became U.S. Route 299, now SR 299, one year later when the present-day SR 44 was established in 1935.